Columnea gloriosa

 Columnea gloriosa is commonly known as the goldfish plant (a name it shares with a number of other species), because of the fish shaped flowers it produces.
 Native to the Caribbean, Central and South American tropics, it falls into the genus Columnea.
 Also known as a cousin to African violets.
 This plant is in the family Gesneriaceae.
 Some authorities have it as a synonym of Columnea microcalyx.

 Description

 Columnea gloriosa is known for the red long tubular shaped flowers appearing like leaping fish that appear from spring to summer.
 Oblanceolate leaves with reddish hairs that help distinguish them from other hybrids.
 A mature plant will grow cascading stems up to 3 feet in length (91 cm) which work well in a hanging basket.
-The leaves are 2 to 3 inches (5 to 7.5cm) long, and are thick, waxy, and dark green, although there are a some varieties with hairy leaves.
+The leaves are 2 to 3 inches (5 to 7.5cm) long, and are thick, waxy, and dark green, although there are some varieties with hairy leaves.